merriaux/p_vehicle_detection_and_tracking/project/readme.md

 # Improvements

 Tracking could be improve with quite logic.
-For example, to don't merge two vehicles in same one when they are Superimposed.
+For example, to don't merge two vehicles in one when they are superimposed.